 What I’m articulating here is a modest form of foundationalism (something that Boghossian himself suggests SE’s use).
 Foundationalism is roughly the idea that not all of our beliefs are justified on the basis of other beliefs; some of our beliefs are noninferentially justified.
 These “properly basic beliefs” don’t receive their justification from arguments or propositional evidence (from other beliefs).

-What I’m doing is giving Iain an example of such a basic belief.
-If some modest form of foundationalism is true, our belief that the past is real is justified even in the absence of argument and evidence.
+I’m giving Iain an example of such a basic belief.
+If some modest form of foundationalism is true, our belief that the past is real is justified even in the absence of argument and propositional evidence.

 MacLeod: Is believing that the past is real rational because everything we know suggests it or because we just believe it?